CLIMATE CHANGE IN SAN DIEGO

 Help Win The Climate Solutions Our Communities Need

-At Climate Action Campaign, we’re working to stop the climate crisis at the local level through our five fights: 100% clean energy, bikeable-walkable neighborhoods, world-class transit, shade trees, and all-electric buildings.
+At Climate Action Campaign, we’re working to stop the climate crisis at the local level through our five fights: 100% clean energy, bikeable-walkable neighborhoods, world-class transit, resilience, and all-electric buildings.
 And we approach all of this work through the lens of equity and justice because, without racial, economic, and social justice, we can never achieve climate justice.
 These areas represent our largest sources of emissions as a region and also our greatest opportunities to build healthy, equitable, sustainable, and just communities.

 We focus on local solutions that can be replicated at regional, state, and national levels.
-In 2015, San Diego adopted a 100% clean energy goal, which was then adopted at the state level 2018 and the federal level in 2020.
+In 2015, San Diego adopted a 100% clean energy goal, which was then adopted at the state level in 2018 and the federal level in 2020.

-But we need all hands on deck to make a zero carbon future possible!
+But we need all hands on deck to make a zero-carbon future possible!
 Click here to join the fight for climate justice.